 Cluttered Spaces

 A cluttered basement provides plenty of hiding spots for spiders.
-If your basement is filled with boxes, old furniture, or stacks of items, it creates an inviting habitat for spiders to spin their webs undisturbed.
+If your basement is filled with cardboard boxes, old furniture, or stacks of items, it creates an inviting habitat for spiders (including cellar spiders) to spin their webs undisturbed.
+Cluttered areas are often the perfect place for unwanted surprises, since spiders can tuck themselves behind stored items with minimal human contact.
 Clearing away clutter can help reduce spider populations in your basement.

 How to Keep Spiders Out of Your Basement